 Types of Pain

 Rear-end collisions: High impact rear-end collisions can cause concussions and herniations in the thoracic and cervical spine region.
-Although a seatbelt or other restraint systems can reduce the trauma level, even low impact collisions can cause significant injury depending on various factors such as whether the vehicle was moving or stopped at the time of collision and the angle of collision.
+Although a seatbelt or other restraint systems can reduce the trauma level, even low impact collisions can cause significant injury depending on various factors such as whether the vehicle was moving or stopped at the time of the collision and the angle of collision.
 If the person suffers cervical strain in a car accident, he or she may experience radiating pain for a short period of time ranging from weeks to months.

 Rollover and side-impact crashes: These types of crashes can cause trauma leading to spinal cord and nerve damage depending on various factors such as angle of impact and speed.
 These types of collisions cause the spine and body to move in odd directions that cause the vertebrae to get jostled out of its place.